percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --defaults-group=GROUP-NAME

    This option is to set the group which should be read from the configuration file.
-This is used by |innobackupex| if you use the :option:`--defaults-group` option.
+This is used by |xtrabackup| if you use the :option:`--defaults-group` option.
 It is needed for ``mysqld_multi`` deployments.

 .. option:: --encrypt=ENCRYPTION_ALGORITHM

    This option instructs xtrabackup to encrypt backup copies of InnoDB data files using the algorithm specified in the ENCRYPTION_ALGORITHM.
-It is passed directly to the xtrabackup child process.
-See the :program:`xtrabackup`
-   :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for more details.
+Currently supported algorithms are: ``AES128``, ``AES192`` and ``AES256``

 .. option:: --encrypt-key=ENCRYPTION_KEY

-   This option instructs xtrabackup to use the given ``ENCRYPTION_KEY`` when using the :option:`--encrypt` option.
-It is passed directly to the xtrabackup child process.
-See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for more details.
+   A proper length encryption key to use.
+It is not recommended to use this option where there is uncontrolled access to the machine as the command line and thus the key can be viewed as part of the process info.

 .. option:: --encrypt-key-file=ENCRYPTION_KEY_FILE

-   This option instructs xtrabackup to use the encryption key stored in the given ``ENCRYPTION_KEY_FILE`` when using the :option:`--encrypt` option.
+   The name of a file where the raw key of the appropriate length can be read from.
+The file must be a simple binary (or text) file that contains exactly the key to be used.

    It is passed directly to the xtrabackup child process.
 See the :program:`xtrabackup` :doc:`documentation
    <../xtrabackup_bin/xtrabackup_binary>` for more details.